Skip navigation

 Share article on Facebook Share article on Pinterest Share article on Twitter (opens new window)

 For some pet parents, when it comes time to travel with your pet, it’s an easy process of just putting them in the car and then driving to your destination.
-However, for the individuals who don’t use a personal vehicle for transportation and instead take taxis, buses, trains, and even ferries, commuting with their pet can be much more of a process.
+However, for individuals who don’t use a personal vehicle for transportation and instead take taxis, buses, trains, and even ferries, commuting with their pet can be much more of a process.

 Commuting With Pets